 What is a “canonical” or master URL?

-Google will recognize that some pages have duplicate content.
-This could be a landing page that you have copied several times or it could be page 1, page 2, page 3, etc. of your shop or blog.
-Google doesn’t want you to compete with yourself, so it chooses one master or “canonical” as they call it page to make available in search results.
-You can tell Google which page is canonical or you can let Google choose it for you.
+Google recognizes that some pages have duplicate content.
+This could be a landing page that you’ve copied several times, or it could be page 1, page 2, page 3, etc. of your shop or blog.
+Google doesn’t want you to compete with yourself, so it chooses one master (or “canonical” as they call it) page to make available in search results.

 About Google Search Console Errors